VoltCruelerz/Sims-of-a-Solar-Empire-Drydock/README.md

-# Sims of a Solar Empire
+# Sims of a Solar Empire: Drydock

 _A simulation sandbox for Sins of a Solar Empire II._